Suppressing unknown disturbances to dynamical systems using machine learning: Abstract

 \section{Abstract}

 Identifying and suppressing unknown disturbances to dynamical systems is a problem with applications in many different fields.
 Here we present a model-free method to identify and suppress an unknown disturbance to an unknown system based only on previous observations of the system under the influence of a known forcing function.
 We find that, under very mild restrictions on the training function, our method is able to robustly identify and suppress a large class of unknown disturbances.
-We illustrate our scheme with the identification of both deterministic and stochastic unknown disturbances to an analog electric chaotic circuit and with a numerical example where a chaotic disturbance to the Lorenz system is identified and suppressed.
+We illustrate our scheme with the identification of both deterministic and stochastic unknown disturbances to an analog electric chaotic circuit and with numerical examples where a chaotic disturbance to various chaotic dynamical systems is identified and suppressed.